 Council is aware of the balance between rate revenue (as an important income source) and community sensitivity to rate increases.
-With the introduction of the State Government's Fair Go Rates System, all rate increases are capped to a rate declared by the Minister for Local Government, which is announced in December for the following financial year.
+With the introduction of the State Government's Fair Go Rates System, all rate increases are capped to a rate declared by the Minister for Local Government, announced in December for the following financial year.

-Council currently utilises a service charge to fully recover the cost of Council's waste services and provide for future landfill rehabilitation costs.
+Council currently utilises a service charge to recover a portion of the cost of Council's waste services and provide for future landfill rehabilitation costs.
 The waste service charge is not capped under the Fair Go Rates System, and Council will continue to allocate funds from this charge towards the provision of waste services.
+The Minister for Local Government in December 2023 issued a guideline that stated that recovering costs related to public bins should not be collected through a waste services charge.
+Council has assessed this guideline and has chosen to maintain the current process for collecting funds for management of public bins.